mbinnun/MBPUP/README.md

 **Correct.**<br />This is because turning the system into a "real ubuntu" removes the porteus boot, so mounting devices will rely on /etc/fstab from now on.<br /><br />
 **Resolution:**<br />Run **gnome-disks** from terminal.
 When the GUI shows up, select the swap partition.
 On its settings menu click on **edit mount options**.
 On mount options, turn off the "Automatic Mount Options" switch and make sure the "Mount at startup" checkbox is checked.
 Click OK, then reboot.<br />
 Done, the swap partition will automatically mount.

+After a standard installation, booting from the hard drive is REALLY slow.
+-
+That happens if the *initrd* was not re-generated after the installation from some reason.<br />There's a script on the desktop that fixes the issue.
+Make sure to run it from a hard drive session only, and not from a live session.<br /><br />
+***Note:*** Do not run the script if you've already turned your standard installation into a "real Ubuntu".